willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

 With this in mind, the simplest way to show to show binary content is to stick with the ternary operator and return an empty string for the unwanted case.

-### But what if I reaaaally want to use Binary Logical Operators?
+### But what if I reaaaally want to use the logical AND operator?

 Okay, understandable.
 They ARE more readable.

-One simple fix to the above issue is to use a Transform in your Eleventy config file.
+One simple fix to the above issue is to use a [transform](https://www.11ty.dev/docs/config/#transforms) in your Eleventy config file.
 A transform--as the name implies--transforms the output content of our templates during the build process.

 This `remove-falsy` transform will look for any occurances of `undefined`, `false`, or `null`, in our rendered templates and remove them if they are not escaped by a preceding `$`.